-Spanish Ancient architecture:
+Spanish Ancient Architecture

-If you ever get stuck to decode the proverb “ Rome can’t be built in a day”, then say thanks to Spanish as being one major part of the roman empire, Rome is famous for their art and the architecture which they presented to the world, the wider architecture made it to form the proverb later.
+If you ever get stuck to decoding the proverb “ Rome can’t be built in a day”, then say thanks to the Spanish as being one major part of the roman empire, Rome is famous for their art and the architecture which they presented to the world, the wider architecture made it to form the proverb later.

-We all have heard the history of Rome and it is one of an ancient civilization along with the Indians and Africans, but where Rome stands out is for its artwork, but unfortunately, most of the Spanish ancient architecture are not standing today but only in photographs and in theories to read and to get amused.
+We all have heard the history of Rome and it is one of the ancient civilization along with the Indians and Africans, but where Rome stands out is for its artwork, but unfortunately, most of the Spanish ancient architecture are not standing today but only in photographs and in theories to read and to get amused.

-Romanesque is one of the oldest architectural styles not only for Spanish architecture but to the entire world out there, it is believed that Romanesque architecture began in the 6th century and the thing is it still stands today, though it is a religious architecture even today some classic architectures influence its style to build churches somewhere in the countrysides.
+Romanesque is one of the oldest architectural styles not only for Spanish architecture but for the entire world out there, it is believed that Romanesque architecture began in the 6th century and the thing it still stands today, though it is a religious architecture even today some classic architectures influence its style to build churches somewhere in the countrysides.